-Now copy the following code into your file, save it on a folder you can easily remember later and open it on your browser (remember you can just drag the file onto it).
+Now copy the following code into your file, save it in a folder you can easily remember later, and open it on your browser (remember you can drag the file onto it).

-This is a very simple example of what an HTML document looks like 👶
+This is a straightforward example of what an HTML document looks like 👶

-Now let’s dig deeper into understanding some basics that a lot of us overlooked when we started cobbling sites together.
+Now let’s dig deeper into understanding some basics many of us overlooked when we started cobbling sites together.

 First of all, at the start of the document, we have the

-<!DOCTYPE html> declaration, this used to be a bit more verbose and require some more information, but this is all that you need today.
+<!DOCTYPE html> declaration, it used to be a bit more verbose and required some more information, but this is all you need today.

 <head></head> and a

-head has content mostly for browsers, search engines and other robots (🤖) to read, in this case, the
+head has content primarily for browsers, search engines, and other robots (🤖) to read, in this case, the

-meta element which defines character encoding format (there are plenty of other metadata types, just so you know) and the page title (that you see on the browser tab).
+meta element which defines character encoding format (there are plenty of other metadata types, so that you know) and the page title (that you see on the browser tab).

 White-space matters even for code

-body have white-space before them and the elements inside them have even more?
+Have you noticed that the head and body have white space before them and the elements inside them even more?

-Indentation can be applied pressing the space or tab key, and this dual possibility is the topic of one of programming's longest raging "religious wars".
-A pointless one, since you can set up your IDE (short for Integrated Development Environment, a topic for another article) to automatically convert it, according to your team coding conventions.
+Indentation can be applied by pressing the space or tab key, and this dual possibility is the topic of one of programming's longest-raging "religious wars".
+A pointless one, since you can set up your IDE (short for Integrated Development Environment, a topic for another article) to automatically convert it according to your team's coding conventions.

 Anatomy of an HTML element

-The majority of elements need to have an opening tag, content and a matching closing tag, to produce valid HTML.
-Failing to close them, will make your document look a little broken, thought browsers are moderately forgiving and will try to minimize the outcomes of human error. 🚑
+The majority of elements need to have an opening tag, content, and a matching closing tag, to produce valid HTML.
+Failing to close them will make your document look broken, though browsers are moderately forgiving and will try to minimize the outcomes of human error. 🚑

-This is true for most HTML elements but there a few exceptions called “void elements”, which do not require closing or content.
+This is true for most HTML elements, but a few exceptions called “void elements” do not require closing or content.
 You already saw some of them in this very article, like

 You will (or already have) come across void elements that look like